 More tips from Wight on what to avoid:

-To some degree, Wight says, there’s little we can do about exposure to environmental chemical hazards, aside from working with legislators to achieve better regulation.
+To some degree, Wight says, there’s little you can do about exposure to environmental chemical hazards, aside from working with legislators to achieve better regulation.
 In its statement, the International Federation of Gynecology and Obstetrics called for making environmental health part of healthcare and suggested health professionals should advocate for policies to prevent exposure to toxic environmental chemicals.

 “But it’s not a reason not to get pregnant, and it’s not a reason not to breastfeed,” Wight says.
 “The benefits of breastfeeding greatly outweigh the normal exposure to toxins in our environment.
 So breastfeeding is much more important.”